Even as headlines about the retail apocalypse returned after widely expected store closures were announced...hope was palatable.

 If that’s the case, why is your brand known for an endless parade of 40%-off sales every weekend at your namesake stores?

-There was a lot of optimism at Shoptalk which is good.
+There was a lot of optimism about retail trends at Shoptalk which is good.

 It felt like many speakers were talking more to investors everything’s coming up roses rather than talking shop.
 I mean, when you’re millions in debt or comp sales are consistently down, not sure why your brand is given the stage to put a good face on a retail organization clearly in trouble.

 As Anil Aggarwal, Founder and CEO of ShopTalk said at the opening, "We believe reinventing retail is not an option.
 It is an obligation, a collective obligation to consumers, whether it is physical or digital or a combination of the two.
 Too much of retail is out of date and needs to transform.
 In 10 years, everyone will look back and ask, did shopping really look like that back in 2019?”